Jill Scott (singer): Other appearances and songwriting

-Her live performance in 2004 with members of The Roots, which also includes a joint performance with Erykah Badu, is featured in Dave Chappelle's 2006 concert film, Dave Chappelle's Block Party.
+Her live performance in 2004 with members of the Roots, which also included a joint performance with Erykah Badu, was featured in Dave Chappelle's 2006 concert film, Dave Chappelle's Block Party.

 UK dance duo Goldtrix covered Scott's song "It's Love", renaming it "It's Love (Trippin')" with singer Andrea Brown taking over vocal duties.
 The song became a top ten hit in the UK, peaking at number six.

-Jill is also featured on a Lupe Fiasco song named "Daydreaming".
+Scott was also featured on a Lupe Fiasco song named "Daydreaming".
 "It's Love (Trippin')" was also covered by South West Beats (featuring Claudia Patrice) in 2008.
 The song "Golden" is featured in a R&B themed radio station in the Rockstar Games video game Grand Theft Auto IV.
-She recently appeared on Pharoahe Monch's 2011 release W.A.R.
-(We Are Renegades).
-Also Jill is one of the featured artists in Kirk Franklin's video "I Smile" released in 2011.
-In 2012 rapper Substantial released "Jackin' Jill".
-The album was recorded as a tribute to Jill's voice and songwriting.
-In 2015, she was featured on Dr. Dre's third album.
+She appeared on Pharoahe Monch's 2011 release W.A.R.
+(We Are Renegades) on the track "Still Standing".
+Also Scott was one of the featured artists in Kirk Franklin's video for "I Smile" released in 2011.
+In 2012 rapper Substantial released Jackin' Jill.
+The album was recorded as a tribute to Scott's voice and songwriting.
+In 2015, she was featured on Dr. Dre's third album, Compton, on the track "For the Love of Money".
 In 2016, she was featured on The Hamilton Mixtape.